nadavhen/nadav-hen-lab-automation-repo/Project6-Timers/README.md

 - check that although the delay of 1 second is still in the loop function, the LED now turns off after 5 seconds

 - change the LED time ON from 5 seconds to 30 ms, measure in the scope the time the LED is ON. is it 30 ms?
-Why or why not? answer here: its close but not since there is a bit of latancy from the moment we set and start the timer and also from the moment it goes to the function thes all result in ~50ms delay rather than a the wanted 30ms. also the pressing is a bit longer so it can influence th trigger of the light wich can cause it to shine a bit longer. paste a screen shot from the scope below:
+Why or why not? answer here: its close but not since there is a bit of latancy from the moment we set and start the timer and also from the moment it goes to the function thes all result in 170microseconds og latancy paste a screen shot from the scope below:
 ![alt text](6_3.PNG)